Estonian language: Dialects

 The Estonian dialects are divided into two groups – the northern and southern dialects, historically associated with the cities of Tallinn in the north and Tartu in the south, in addition to a distinct kirderanniku dialect, Northeastern coastal Estonian.

 The northern group consists of the keskmurre or central dialect that is also the basis for the standard language, the läänemurre or western dialect, roughly corresponding to Lääne County and Pärnu County, the saarte murre (islands' dialect) of Saaremaa, Hiiumaa, Muhu and Kihnu, and the idamurre or eastern dialect on the northwestern shore of Lake Peipus.

+One of the pronunciation features of the Saaremaa dialect is the lack of the 'õ' vowel.
+A five-metre monument erected in 2020, marking the "border" between the vowels 'õ' and 'ö', humorously makes reference to this fact.

 South Estonian consists of the Tartu, Mulgi, Võro and Seto varieties.
 These are sometimes considered either variants of South Estonian or separate languages altogether.
 Also, Seto and Võro distinguish themselves from each other less by language and more by their culture and their respective Christian confession.

 Writing system

 Alphabet

-Estonian employs the Latin script as the basis for its alphabet, which adds the letters ä, ö, ü, and õ, plus the later additions š and ž.
+Estonian employs the Latin script as the basis for its alphabet.
+The script adds the letters ä, ö, ü, and õ, plus the later additions š and ž.
 The letters c, q, w, x and y are limited to proper names of foreign origin, and f, z, š, and ž appear in loanwords and foreign names only. Ö and Ü are pronounced similarly to their equivalents in Swedish and German.
 Unlike in standard German but like Swedish (when followed by 'r') and Finnish, Ä is pronounced [æ], as in English mat.
 The vowels Ä, Ö and Ü are clearly separate phonemes and inherent in Estonian, although the letter shapes come from German.
 The letter õ denotes /ɤ/, unrounded /o/, or a close-mid back unrounded vowel.
 It is almost identical to the Bulgarian ъ /ɤ̞/ and the Vietnamese ơ, and is also used to transcribe the Russian ы.

+Additionally C, Q, W, X, and Y are used in writing foreign proper names.
+They do not occur in Estonian words, and are not officially part of the alphabet.
+Including all the foreign letters, the alphabet consists of the following 32 letters: